libbyshoop/csinparallel/dev/modules/WMRExemplar:LastFM/source/1-Keys/Keys.rst

 After running this job we are left with a list of key signatures and confidences.
 We still need to add up the confidences for each of the key signatures.
-We can do this by passing our list to the reducer from the first part of this module.
+We can do this by passing our list to the :download:`reducer<avgKeyReducer.py>` from the first part of this module.
 To use the output of a Wmr job as input for another, just click the 'Use Output' on either the top or the bottom of the page.

-To pass our data straight to the reducer we'll use what's known as the identity mapper:
+To pass our data straight to the reducer we'll use what's known as the :download:`identity mapper<idMapper.py>`:

 .. code-block:: python
     :linenos: